D-o-d-o-x/Meuro/README.md

 #### meuroToEuro(meur, date=None, wholeCents=True)
 Converts the given amount of meuros to euros for the given date. (wholeCents means it rounds to two decimal places)
 #### liveValue(eur, interval=10)
-Print the current amount of meuros for the given amunt of euros every interval-seconds.
+Print the current amount of meuros for the given amount of euros every interval-seconds.
 Comes in handy when you want to watch your life savings slowly fade away thanks to inflation.
 ##### When the date is set to None the current date is used.
 Otherwise a datetime-object is expected
-## Cache
+### Cache
 Because we dont want to annoy the ecb, we cache their data while we are running and for up to an hour on disc.
 #### _loadYearsTable(maxCacheSeconds=3600)
 Will reload the cache if it is older than maxCacheSeconds